 Application materials that must be uploaded onto the online application form include:

 - A sample of recent writing, in English (no more than twenty-five pages).

-Please note that affiliate applicants do NOT need a letter of recommendation or a graduate transcript.
+Please note that affiliate applicants who have been selected by their own home department or program do NOT need a letter of recommendation.